MrBlueXav/Dekrispator/README.md

 **Usage**

-Flash your board with "dekrispator.hex" (in Ressources folder) and enjoy hours and hours of sweet music coming of it !
+Flash your board with "dekrispator.hex" (in Release folder) and enjoy hours and hours of sweet music coming of it !
 Sounds can be loud so beware !

 When powering up the board, the synth starts in "demo mode" unless you press and maintain a little the user button before power.
 In that case the synth enters "user mode".